-Lack of Focus Means of Lack of Clarity
+Reason #1: Lack of Focus Means of Lack of Clarity

-For a long time I have thought there was something wrong with me or that I just wasn’t self-disciplined enough to follow-through.
+For a long time, I have thought there was something wrong with me or that I just wasn’t self-disciplined enough to follow-through.
 With the new year upon us, this issue has been on my mind a lot.
-I have big ideas for 2015 and that will require some big goals and consistent action steps to bring these ideas to life.
+I have big ideas for 2015, and that will require some big goals and consistent action steps to bring these ideas to life.

-Creating a Foundation for Goals
+Reason #2: Create a Foundation for Goals

 Have you heard of the one-word or theme idea instead of new year resolutions?
 The idea is to take time to carefully and prayerfully consider the coming year and what you would like to accomplish and pick a word or a theme for the year.

-In the book, “One Word That Will Change Your Life”, the authors point out that “Words are powerful.
+In the book, “One Word That Will Change Your Life,” the authors point out that “Words are powerful.
 They have the power to inspire, encourage, appreciate, heal, and turn the impossible into the possible.”

 Your word does not need to be anything fancy.
-Connection, Church, Family, Relationships, Adventures, Healthy, Simplify etc. The word you choose will be personal and meaningful to you.
+Connection, Church, Family, Relationships, Adventures, Healthy, Simplify, etc. The word you choose will be personal and meaningful to you.

 The first time through the process, my word ended up being Simplify.
 That idea made me think differently about things in general.
-My schedule, what I said yes to, my business, my belongings, my hobbies etc.
+My schedule, what I said yes to, my business, my belongings, my hobbies, etc.

-Last year I did not go through the process and I can see a bit of wandering around and not accomplishing as much as I had hoped.
-Not all of that is tied to not selecting my One Word but I can definitely see how not choosing affected some of my decisions.
+Last year I did not go through the process, and I can see a bit of wandering around and not accomplishing as much as I had hoped.
+Not all of that is tied to not selecting my One Word, but I can definitely see how not choosing affected some of my decisions.

 Author and Entrepreneur Chris Brogan takes this idea one step further and selects 3 words to help create a foundation for his focus and goals for the year.
-You can read more about the words he has selected over the years and why here.
+You can read more about the words he has chosen over the years and why here.